Richard Foltz, University of Florida

 Llewelyn, Othman.
 “Desert Reclamation and Conservation in Islamic Law.”
 The Muslim Scientist 11, no. 9 (1982): 9–29.

 Lovejoy, Paul.
 Ecology and Ethnography of Muslim Trade in West Africa.
 Trenton, NJ: Africa World Press, 2005.

 Manzoor, S. Parviz.
 “Environment and Values: An Islamic Perspective.”
-In Touch of Midas Scientific Values and the Environment in Islam and the West, ed.
-Ziauddin Sardar, 150–70.
+In Touch of Midas Scientific Values and the Environment in Islam and the West, edited by Ziauddin Sardar, 150–70.
 Manchester: Manchester University Press, 1984.

 ________.
 Islamic Concern for Animals.
 Petersfield, Hants, England: The Athene Trust, 1987.

 McKay, Jeanne E., Fachruddin M. Mangunjaya, Yoan Dinata, Stuart R. Harrop, and Fazlun Khalid.
 “Practise What You Preach: A Faith-based Approach to Conservation in Indonesia.”
 Oryx FirstView (2013): 1-7.

 Meier, Fritz.
 “The Problems of Nature in the Esoteric Monism of Islam.”
 Translated by R. Mannheim.
 In Spirit and Nature: Papers from the Eranos Yearbooks, edited by Joseph Campbell, 149–203.
 New York: Pantheon, 1954.

 Mikhail, Alan.
 The Animal in Ottoman Egypt.
 New York: Oxford University Press, 2014.

 ________.
 Under Osman’s Tree: The Ottoman Empire, Egypt, and Environmental History.
 Chicago & London: The University of Chicago Press, 2017.